 Petroleum-based lubricants may increase a woman’s risk of vaginal infection.
 A recent

 This study also found that using oil in the vagina could increase a woman’s risk of getting a yeast infection.
 If you’re prone to yeast infections, you should avoid using baby oil or other types of oil during sex.

 Baby oil will break down a latex condom

 Any oil-based lubricant can destroy latex condoms very quickly.
 Baby oil (and all other oils) should never be used with condoms, diaphragms, or cervical caps made out of latex.
-Research has shown that condom breakage can occur in as little as a minute when using mineral oils.
-A broken condom puts you at risk of contracting a sexually transmitted infection (STI) or becoming pregnant.

 Baby oil is water-insoluble and remains on the skin until it’s washed off with soap and water.
 If you use it for masturbation and then use it for sex with a condom afterward without showering, it will still cause the latex to degrade.

 Oil-based lubes can stain bed linens and clothing

 Like any other type of oil-based lubricant, baby oil can cause stains on your linens and clothing.
 The stains will be difficult or impossible to remove.